jiefeixia/Pointer/README.md

 # :point_right: Pointer
 This is the Course project for Data Focus Python.
-You can use this program to find your desired job!
+It can pave the way to your successful career!

 ## Instruction
 First the program will check whether all necessary data file exits.